bhavik-knight/redux-toolkit-codevolution/redux-demo/README.md

         - Similarly: For subscribe, make sure that argument is a function i.e. `() => { ...something... }`
           to avoid erros regarding listener2 is not a function

-## Steps: [ video 14 - Middleware, to log, error-reporting, auth, etc. ]
+## Steps: [ video 14 - Middleware - for logging, error-reporting, auth, async func calls for data fetching, etc. ]

-    1. Install `redux-logger` to keep the logs npm install redux-logger
+    1. Install `redux-logger` (a middleware) to keep the logs npm install redux-logger
     2. To run `index.js`
         node index.js